Red Sonja (2025 film): Production

 In February 2021, Tasha Huo was hired to write the script with Soloway, and casting was set to begin.
 By May, Hannah John-Kamen was cast in the titular role.
 In March 2022, John-Kamen and Soloway left the project, with M. J. Bassett replacing Soloway as director and rewriting Huo's screenplay.
 That August, Millennium confirmed that the film had begun production in Sofia, Bulgaria, with Matilda Lutz playing the title role.
 In September 2022, Oliver Trevena was set to appear as Tr'aal.

 In October 2022, Rhona Mitra was cast in an undisclosed role, while Trevena exited the film due to scheduling conflicts.
-In November 2022, Veronica Ferres was cast as Ashera and the mother of Red Sonja.
+In November 2022, Veronica Ferres was cast as Asherah and the mother of Red Sonja.
 On 12 November 2022, it was reported that filming had been underway for two weeks at studios in the Thermi suburb of Thessaloniki, Greece, with post-production to be completed there as well.
 By February 2023, Kate Nichols, Katrina Durden, Manal El-Feitury and Danica Davis were cast in undisclosed roles, while Alison McCosh and Clint Wallace were revealed to be the costume designer and production designer, respectively.
 The film completed post-production by October 2023.

 The film was produced by Luke Lieberman for Red Sonja LLC, with Nick Barrucci as executive producer for Dynamite Entertainment.

 Lutz said she prepared for the role by reading Red Sonja comics sent to her by producer Luke Lieberman and intentionally avoided watching the 1985 film.
 From the comics, Lutz said she found the primary essence of the character is that "she's a warrior, but she's also a survivor.
 I wanted to give her humanity and vulnerability."